pmettraux/gettext-catalog/README.md

 # gettext-catalog

-> Keep track of extracted gettext strings across multiple files
+> Manage a catalog of gettext messages

 ## Why?